mosceo/HtDP/part4/README.md

 ========================

 * Common generalizations involve many self-references in one data definition or a bunch of data definitions that refer to each other.
-These forms of data have become ubiquitous
+These forms of data have become ubiquitous.

 * For intertwined data definitions, create one template per data definition.
   Create them in parallel.
 Make sure they refer to each other in the same way the data definitions do.